Hi-PACE/hipace/docs/source/run/parameters.rst

 ``z_lo`` and ``z_hi`` are the lower and upper bounds of the z-axis of the simulation domain specified in the input file and can be used to generate a z/zeta-axis for plotting.
 ``normalized_density_factor`` is equal to ``dx * dy * dz`` in normalized units and 1 in SI units.
-It can be used to convert ``sum(w)``, which specifies the beam density in normalized units and beam weight an SI units, to the beam weight in both unit systems.
+It can be used to convert ``sum(w)``, which specifies the particle density in normalized units and particle weight in SI units, to the particle weight in both unit systems.

 The data is written to a file at ``<insitu_file_prefix>/reduced_<beam/plasma name>.<MPI rank number>.txt``.
 The in-situ diagnostics file format consists of a header part in ASCII containing a JSON object.